-sage here) Click the gray shaded box to the left and type your Evidence message here) gray shaded box to the left a (Click the Fvidence 1 a wilder ididio ilion donori. instruction for individual instruction for the class as to plan for future instruction instruction for the class as impact on the design of results to plan future to use assessment results results to plan for future assessment have minimal intends to use assessment ntends to use assessment students.
+re) (Click the gray shaded box to the left and type your Evidence message here) gray shaded box to the left a (Click the Evidence 1 1 students. for groups of students. a whole. future instruction. instruction for individual instruction for the class as to plan for future instruction instr instruction for the class as impact on the design of results to plan future results to plan for future to use assessment results res results to plan for future assessment have minimal s to use assessment intends to use assessment students.
 Teacher intends intends to use assessment intends to use assessment students.
-The results of appropriate to the needs of individuals, and the teacher appropriate to the needs of some students.
-Teacher inappropriate to many been adapted for using clear criteria, is inappropriate for at least outcomes, or is $\subseteq$ the instructional outcomes, without clear criteria, and with the instructional assessment is aligned with development.
-Assessment assessment is aligned with instructional outcomes, standards, is poorly aligned student assessment contribution to their Teacher's plan for student aligned with the Designing contains no clear criteria or 1f: Designing evidence of student assessment is partially assessing student learning and standards that show Teacher's plan for student Teacher's plan for outcomes, with clear criteria with the instructional assessment is fully aligned Teacher's plan for student all constants of the second age here) (Click the gray shaded box to the left and type your Evidence message here) gray shaded box to the left a (Click the Evidence • s members of the class. of students students. put-downs, or conflict. levels of civility among differences among groups differences among characterized by sarcasm, themselves ensure high cultural or developmental cultural and developmental cultural or developmental backgrounds, and development.
-Students lack of responsiveness to and are appropriate to the lack of responsiveness to to students' cultural cultures and levels of inappropriate, or insensitive displays of insensitivity or general warmth and caring, displays of insensitivity or inappropriate, or insensitive and rapport and sensitivity to students' respectful, reflecting students, are negative, characterized by occasional an environment of respect genuine warmth and caring students are polite and conflict but may be Creating and students and among 2a: Creating highly respectful, reflecting students and among appropriate and free from both between the teacher individual students are between teacher and students, are generally Classroom interactions, among the teacher and Classroom interactions, and students and among Classroom interactions both between the teacher Crassroom interactions,
+The results of uals, and the teacher appropriate to the needs of individuals, and the teacher some students.
+Teacher inappropriate to many been adapted for using clear criteria, is b inappropriate for at least outcomes, or is methodologies may have the instructional outcomes, meth without clear criteria, and with the instructional pment.
+Assessment assessment is aligned with development.
+Assessment instructional outcomes, standards, is poorly aligned student assessment contribution to their Teacher's plan for student co aligned with the Designing contains no clear criteria or 1f: Designing evidence of student Ne . assessment is partially assessing student learning and standards that show and Teacher's plan for student Teacher's plan for outcomes, with clear criteria outcor with the instructional wit assessment is fully aligned asses Teacher's plan for student Teacl 2000 sage here) nd type your Evidence mess (Click the gray shaded box to the left and type your Evidence message here) (Click the Evidence - 1 pat-downs, of commer. levels of civility among differences among groups differences among characterized by sarcasm, themselves ensure high cultural or developmental cultural and developmental cultural or developmental backgrounds, and development.
+Students lack of responsiveness to and are appropriate to the lack of responsiveness to to students' cultural cultures and levels of general warmth and caring, inappropriate, or insensitive displays of insensitivity or general warmth and caring, inappropriate, or insensitive and rapport and sensitivity to students' respectful, reflecting students, are negative, characterized by occasional an environment of respect genuine warmth and caring students are polite and conflict but may be Creating and students and among 2a: Creating highly respectful, reflecting students and among appropriate and free from both between the teacher individual students are between teacher and students, are generally Classroom interactions, among the teacher and Classroom interactions, and students and among Classroom interactions both between the teacher Cidada Dom micriaciona,